-Conrad Gargett was privileged to work with The University of Queensland for the design of Patina, the elegant riverside dining destination at the heritage-listed Customs House in Queen Street Brisbane.
+Conrad Gargett was privileged to work with The University of Queensland for the design of the Patina restaurant.
+The elegant riverside dining destination is located at the heritage-listed Customs House in Queen Street Brisbane.
 Conrad Gargett crafted a distinctive design that is captivating and highlights the heritage aspects of the historic building.

 “The project brief was to launch a new dining destination that was warm, modern and sophisticated.
 Conrad Gargett understood our vision, however developed our ideas further to take it to the next level to create Patina at Customs House.
-The practice crafted a distinctive design that was captivating and highlighted the heritage aspects of the historic building.
-Aesthetically the bespoke lighting feature is a work of art and takes our guests’ breaths away.
-The addition of planters and banquettes has softened the terrace and created an environment that encourages leisurely dining experiences by the river.
-I have worked with the Conrad Gargett team including David Gole for the past 20 years and hope to work with their practice on many more projects in the future.”
+The practice crafted a distinctive design that was captivating and highlighted the heritage aspects of the historic building."

 Customs House Director Brian Roberts